Physical Therapy Guide to Childhood Leukemia

 - When you contact a physical therapy clinic or home health agency for an appointment, ask about the physical therapists' experience in helping children with cancer.

-During your first visit with the physical therapist, be prepared to describe your child's symptoms and motor activities in as much detail as possible, and discuss your goals.
+During your first visit with the physical therapist, be prepared to describe your child's symptoms and movement activities in as much detail as possible, and to discuss your goals for your child.

-The American Physical Therapy Association (APTA) believes that consumers should have access to information that could help them make health care decisions, and also prepare them for a visit with their health care provider.
+The American Physical Therapy Association believes that consumers should have access to information to help them make health care decisions and also prepare them for a visit with a health care provider.

 APTA has determined that the following articles and website resources provide some of the best scientific evidence on leukemia.
-The articles report recent research and give an overview of the standards of practice for treatment both in the United States and internationally.
-The article titles are linked either to a PubMed* abstract of the article or to free access of the full article, so that you can read it or print out a copy to bring with you to your health care provider.
+The articles report recent research and give an overview of the standards of practice for treatment both in the U.S. and internationally.
+The articles link to a PubMed* abstract, which may also offer free access to the full text so that you can read it or print out a copy to bring with you to your health care provider.

 Jervaeus A, Sandeberg M, Johansson E, Wettergren L. Survivors of childhood cancer report high levels of independence five years after diagnosis.
 J Pediatr Oncol Nurs.
 2014;31(5):245–251.
-Article Summary on PubMed.
+Article Summary in PubMed.

 Urbanski BL, Lazenby M. Distress among hospitalized pediatric cancer patients modified by pet-therapy intervention to improve quality of life.
 J Pediatr Oncol Nurs.
 2012;29(5):272–282.
-Article Summary on PubMed.
+Article Summary in PubMed.

 American Cancer Society.
-Leukemia in children.
-Accessed November 6, 2015.
+Leukemia in Children.
+American Cancer Society website.
+Accessed November 2, 2020.

-Authored by Regine Lesly Souverain, PT, DPT, board-certified clinical specialist in pediatric physical therapy, and Venita Lovelace-Chandler, PT, PhD, board-certified clinical specialist in pediatric physical therapy.
-Reviewed by the editorial board.
+Reviewed and revised in 2020 by G. Stephen Morris, PT, PhD, and Claire C. Davies, PT, PhD, on behalf of APTA Oncology, an academy of the American Physical Therapy Association.
+Authored in 2015 by Regine Lesly Souverain, PT, DPT, board-certified clinical specialist in pediatric physical therapy, and Venita Lovelace-Chandler, PT, PhD, board-certified clinical specialist in pediatric physical therapy.